c-bless/scandb/README.md

                         Prefix for output files.
   -w, --write-file      Write data to CSV file.
 Prefix of filename can be changed with parameter outfile --docx                Render the given DOCX template for the selected statistics.
 Prefix of filename can be changed with parameter '--outfile'.
 The template can be specified with parameter '--template'
   --template TEMPLATE   Name of the template to render.
-Examples can be found under: https://bitbucket.org/cbless/scandb/src/master/examples/
+Examples can be found under: https://github.com/c-bless/scandb/tree/master/examples

 ```

 To generate a list of open TCP and UDP ports you can use the following command:
 ```
 $  scandb-statistics --host-portlist
 Results written to : scandb-hostportlist.csv
+Results written to : scandb-hostportlist2.csv
 ```

-The content of the file scandb-hostportlist.csv will looks like this.
+The content of the file scandb-hostportlist.csv looks like this.
 ```
 192.168.1.1;53;udp
 192.168.1.1;53,80,443,5060,8181;tcp